Menu

 You should be sure to have both parties’ signatures notarized for the agreement.

 For additional information about divorce, family law, and marital settlement agreements, contact us today by phone or sending us an email.
-We have offices in both New Bedford and Boston and are standing by to answer your questions and set up your free, private consultation.
+We have offices in Needham, Hingham, New Bedford and Boston and are standing by to answer your questions and set up your free, private consultation.